Code-Institute-Submissions/PrezBala-ProjectThree-Battleships/README.md

 <hr>

 # UX (User Experience)
-## Website Owner Goals

-The main purpose for this is to engage the user in a fun quiz based on the Marvel franchise.
-Through a range of questions from each of the franchises movies this will eventually culminate to a score at the end, where the user can save there score against other players or to improve themselves.

-## User Goals
-### First-time Users
-+ The user can easily identify the main purpose of the site through the headline title and named buttons
-+ The user can easily navigate to the high score page and see a list of there own score including other players too
-+ The user can select the rules button to open a pop up that will advise the user on what to do and also a brief history of Marvel Studios.
+## Battle Ship game goals

+The main purpose for this game is to engage the user in a fun battleships game against the computer.
+By being able to enter your name you can engage against the computer and be able to see your board clearly.
+The boards are randomly generated for every game that is played and actively updating showing where the guesses were made on the board.
+If the player hit one of the computers ships it will be marked "X" but if the player misses then "-" will be displayed.
+I've allowed 10 turns for the player to try and guess where all the ships for the computers are placed, otherwise it will be game over!

 ## Wireframes
 The following image shows a wireframe of each of the 4 pages of the site.
 These wireframes were created using [MockPlus](https://user.mockplus.com/signin?next=https://app.mockplus.com/app).